-Shamrock Potato Prints are a great activity to do with kids for St. Patrick’s day.
-Why you ask?
+Shamrock Potato Prints are a simple craft St. Patrick’s Day Craft for kids.
+Why?
 Because Irelands history is steeped in two major things, potatoes and the luck of the Irish.
 Potato prints are super fun and a great way to make your own prints.

 We used this art activity yesterday to learn about Irish history in our homeschool.
 First we learned about the Irish famine of 1845 when millions of people that were dependent on potatoes as their only source of food starved because of a potato blight.
 Then we studied St. Patrick who used the three leaf clover to teach about the trinity of God and served as patron saint of Ireland.
 It was a great lesson that taught about history of the country, history of the church, and touched on timelines.
 However after all that heavy hitting we needed something fun to lighten it up so we made four leaf clover Potato Prints.